-Faced with a limited income, consumers make rational decisions on the combination of goods and services to consume so as to maximise their utility (or satisfaction).

-In economics, the marginal benefit (MB) of consuming an additional unit of a good to the consumer is known as marginal utility (MU), which is the additional satisfaction gained from consuming one extra unit of the good within a given period of time.
-Up to a point, the more of a good consumed, the greater the total utility derived by the consumer.
+Aim(s) combination of goods and services to consume so as to maximise their utility (or satisfaction).
+Rational objective B Considering the perspectives and information available, the marginal benefit (MB) of consuming an additional unit of a good to the consumer is known as marginal utility (MU) , which is the additional satisfaction gained from consuming one extra unit of the good within a given period of time.
+Up to a point, the more of a good consumed, the greater the total utility maximise A consume of a good point whe price (or where MU Benefits derived by the consumer.
 However, as the consumer becomes more satisfied, each additional unit of the good consumed will probably give less additional utility than previous units.
 In other words, as the quantity of a good consumed increases, the marginal utility falls.
-This phenomenon is known as the Law of Diminishing Marginal Utility (LDMU).

-The marginal cost (MC) of consuming an additional unit of a good is the price paid for the additional unit.

-Based on the marginalist principle (see Section 2.3), a rational consumer will thus consume up to the point where marginal utility (or marginal benefit) from the last of the good is equal to its price and the consumer's (total) utility is maximised.
+This phenomenon is known as the Law of Diminishing Marginal Utility (LDMU). additional good con to LDMU.
+C Costs & Constraint Assuming the consumers only faces explicit costs for the consumption of the good, the marginal cost (MC) of consuming an additional unit of a good is the price paid for the additional unit.
+The consumers could also face various constraints in income, time, energy and information, etc. of goi cons D Decision- making Use the Marginalist Principle to make decisions at the margin Weigh MU and MC=price Consume more of the good/service if MU > price Stop when MU = price Consume if MU < price A rational consumer will thus consume up to the point where marginal utility (or marginal benefit) from the last of the good is equal to its price and the consumer's (total) utility is maximised.